-Today, a large set of licenses exists for data sharing.
-Licenses range from the LR-dedicated licenses by ELDA29, and by META-SHARE30 to the more permissive public license suites such as Creative Commons31.
-The licensing scheme established by ELG is currently being defined by the Consortium and will be made public shortly.
-What can already be said is that priority is given to a sharing as open and unrestrictive as the resources allow.
+Nowadays, a large set of licences exists for data sharing.
+Licences range from the LR-dedicated licences by ELDA, and by META-SHARE to the more permissive public licence suites such as Creative Commons.
+Further details on the licensing scheme established by ELG can be found in ELG's Deliverable D5.3.
+Priority is given to a sharing as open and unrestrictive as the resources allow.